A Hawaiian plate lunch staple straight from the islands to your plate.

 - In a big pot, boil the Macaroni following in salted water.

-Step One: In a Very large bowl add mayonnaise, mustard, lemon juice, and chicken with 1/2 of the water.
-Mix well and break the chicken up as much as you can
+- In a very large bowl add mayonnaise, mustard, lemon juice, and chicken with 1/2 of the water.
+Mix well and break the chicken up as much as you can.

-Step Two: Add the onion, carrot, celery, and macaroni mix until everything is coated evenly. if the dressing is too thick add more of the chicken water, salt and pepper to taste
+- Add the onion, carrot, celery, and macaroni mix until everything is coated evenly. if the dressing is too thick add more of the chicken water, salt, and pepper to taste.

-Step Three: Chill in the fridge for at lease an hour before serving, top with green onions to finish.
+- Chill in the fridge for at least an hour before serving, top with green onions to finish.